 The one thing I needed was someone to talk to, to be honest with, but my desperate effort to keep my secret prevented that.
 I was failing at so many areas of life, and I didn't see a way out... 👊

-B.B.P.P.S. - Some people are still wondering what #SOYCD means.
+B.B.P.P.S. - Some of you are still wondering what #SOYCD means.

 A few days after I launched BBP, a reader named Craig sent me a very sweet note of encouragement.
 He ended it by saying, "Shine On, You Crazy Diamond!" which I found amazing and hilarious.
 So I adopted it as the unofficial rally cry of Blue Babies Pink readers.
 We've shortened it to #SOYCD.
 (Also, check out what a BBP reader sent me in the mail. 😂)